fkotsian/type-everyone/README.md

 - add "Cool!" button to bottom right (cool factor, ppl glad this is on here)
 - upvote/downvote personages?

+- perhaps move figure title to the side with 'fixed'?
+- perhaps standardize navbar (always on, on top), and displace container down 80-120px.
+Want to see what this looks like.

 Users can create a unique figure with a photo
 Users can view figures by category